Please note you will not be able to use the software until you are given a user name and password.

-- Right click on the app, and select “open.”
+- Right click or Ctrl + click on the app, and select “open.”
 If you left click, it may not allow you to run it for the first time.

-- If you get a warning message that says “Tritheia is from an unidentified developer.
+- You will see a message that says “Tritheia is from an unidentified developer.
 Are you sure you want to open it?,” don’t worry, it’s safe to proceed.
 Go here to learn more about this.

 - Unzip the file in whatever directory you want.
 This will create a new folder called “Tritheia 64 Linux.”